 Technology Description: Advancements in blade engineering allow large, segmented blades to be transported by truck, thus enabling larger rotors.

-Justification: Various engineering firms have developed modular blade systems such as the Nabrajoint (see Nabrawind Technologies), which uses a bolted connection between blade modules that can be transported individually and assembled on-site, eliminating the logistics barriers for blade lengths over 70 m; the first full-scale joint in a real blade segment is already manufactured and has been tested to demonstrate strength under operative loads.
+Justification: Various engineering firms have developed modular blade systems such as the Nabrajoint (see Nabrawind Technologies), which uses a bolted connection between blade modules that can be transported individually and assembled on-site, eliminating the logistics barriers for blade lengths over 70 m; the first full-scale joint in a real blade segment has already been manufactured and tested to demonstrate strength under operative loads.

 Technology Description: Segmentation of the lower tower enables large-diameter towers, increased hub heights, and larger turbines

-Justification: Several advanced steel construction and concrete/steel hybrid tower designs from various design and manufacturing firms are available on the market, enabling cost-effective taller towers exceeding 140 m.
-One example of an advanced steel construction designed tower is the large-diameter steel tower (LDST) launched by Vestas in 2014.
-The LDST technology enables taller towers by allowing the bottom section of a tower to be segmented into three sections and transported on a flatbed truck and then reassembled on-site using vertical flanges; the technology is now used worldwide to take advantage of stronger wind conditions at higher hub heights (Vestas Wind Systems A/S, 2014).
+Justification: Several advanced steel construction and concrete/steel hybrid tower designs from various design and manufacturing firms are available on the market that enable cost-effective towers at 120 m.
+One example of an advanced steel construction designed tower is the large-diameter steel tower launched by Vestas in 2014.
+This technology enables taller towers by allowing the bottom section of a tower to be segmented into three sections and transported on a flatbed truck and then reassembled on-site using vertical flanges; the large-diameter steel tower technology is now used worldwide to take advantage of stronger wind conditions at higher hub heights (Vestas Wind Systems A/S, 2014).

 Technology Description: Increased integration of high-fidelity modeling and advanced controls enables lower CAPEX and higher capacity factors.

-Justification: Widespread application of advanced wind plant prognostic systems by several wind turbine original equipment manufacturers and wind plant asset owners and operators that collect and analyze data at the turbine, plant, and fleet levels to optimize operations and maintenance (O&M) planning and increase annual energy production.
+Justification: Advanced wind plant prognostic systems are frequently applied by several wind turbine original equipment manufacturers and wind plant asset owners and operators that collect and analyze data at the turbine, plant, and fleet levels to optimize operation and maintenance (O&M) planning and increase annual energy production.
 One example of this is General Electric's digital wind plant solutions for land-based wind applications through their cloud-based software (Predix), which has shown a 16% increase annual energy production (see "Digital Solutions for Wind Farms").

-Technology Description: Larger nameplate turbines with segmented blades or partial pitch rotors are transported by truck or rail, which enables significantly larger blades.
+Technology Description: Larger nameplate turbines with segmented blades or partial pitch rotors are transported by truck or rail, thus enabling significantly larger blades.
 There is increased adoption of active aerodynamic controls and partial pitch blades.

-Justification: Current research such as the Big Adaptive Rotor (BAR) project is investigating various rotor configuration, including two-bladed, downwind, and partial pitch technologies.
-And current research is also investigating transportation options for large blades (e.g., airship).
-BAR is also investigating the potential of active aerodynamic surfaces and controls for system load reduction (Johnson et al., 2019).
+Justification: Current research such as that by the Big Adaptive Rotor project is investigating various rotor configuration, including two-bladed, downwind, and partial pitch technologies.
+And current research is investigating transportation options for large blades (e.g., airship blades).
+The Big Adaptive Rotor project is also investigating the potential of active aerodynamic surfaces and controls for system load reduction (Johnson et al., 2019).
 Also, Envision has tested a two-bladed partial pitch prototype.

 Technology Description: On-site manufacturing of advanced steel tower (spiral welding) or hybrid tower systems removes transportation limits to tower size, thus enabling much greater hub heights and optimized tower base diameters.

-Justification: The ability to enable onsite fabrication of continuous spiral-welded towers to be optimized to system requirements without needing to constrain the tower base has been demonstrated by Keystone Tower Systems, which has also designed optimal high hub-height towers up to 180 m (see Keystone Tower Systems).
-Other advanced hybrid tower systems (e.g., concrete and steel) have also been demonstrated, and may become more widely deployed for larger wind energy systems (see "Highest Performance: Using Wind Energy Efficiently," Max Bögl Wind AG).
+Justification: The ability to enable on-site fabrication of continuous spiral-welded towers to be optimized to system requirements without constraining the tower base has been demonstrated by Keystone Tower Systems, which has also designed optimal high hub-height towers up to 180 m (see Keystone Tower Systems).
+Other advanced hybrid tower systems (e.g., concrete and steel) have also been demonstrated, and these may become more widely deployed for larger wind energy systems (see "Highest Performance: Using Wind Energy Efficiently," Max Bögl Wind AG).

 Technology Description: All levels of high-fidelity modeling and advanced controls are achieved.